 - Credential Store: Torque contains a built-in Credentials Store that allows account admins to safely store cloud account credentials (or Role ARNs for assumable roles) that can later be used for authentication with the provider in an IaC grain (such as Terraform or CloudFormation).

 - Secret providers in IaC: Torque allows blueprint and asset designers to rely on secret management capabilities of the supported IaC technologies.
-For example retreiving a KMS decryption key or AWS Secret Store Secret via AWS, an Azure Secret from Azure Vault, or a Secret or Sensitive information stored in Hashicorp Vault.
+For example retrieving a KMS decryption key or AWS Secret Store Secret via AWS, an Azure Secret from Azure Vault, or a Secret or Sensitive information stored in Hashicorp Vault.

 - Approval policies: Define an approval policy for production/high-cost environments and review pending requests.